jesuisBogdan/jesuisBogdan/README.md

 - 👋 Hi, I’m @jesuisBogdan
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on javascript
+- 💞️ I’m looking to collaborate on javascript, c# or any object oriented language
-- 📫 How to reach me Abuziloae.bogdan@gmail.com
+- 📫 How to reach me abuziloae.bogdan@gmail.com

 <!---
 jesuisBogdan/jesuisBogdan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.